Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 Additionally, the `memcpy` and `memset` functions are used to initialize the data in global memory.

 ### 5. Open Graph, Obtain Handle and Execute Graph
-The following registration function is added in 2021.1 for XRT to use ADF API callbacks:
+The following registration function was added in 2021.1 for XRT to use ADF API callbacks:

 `adf::registerXRT(dhdl, top->m_header.uuid);`